doverunner/cpix-api-client/java/README.md

  The items of the output data includes all data such as hex encoded, base64 encoded, payload_only, etc. so that you can easily copy and paste it into each packaging service.

+ In the test code, if you put the `{enc-token}` and `contentId` variable with values and run, you'll see the following results.

 - **Single-key** sample

 ```json